Yonathan Daza Player Props: Rockies vs. Mariners

 Mariners Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Mariners pitching staff ranks 20th in MLB.
+- The 8.4 strikeouts per nine innings compiled by the Mariners pitching staff ranks 20th in MLB.

-- The Mariners have a 3.93 team ERA that ranks ninth among all MLB pitching staffs.
+- The Mariners have the ninth-ranked team ERA among all MLB pitching staffs (3.86).

-- Mariners pitchers combine to surrender nine home runs (0.7 per game), the second-fewest in baseball.
+- Mariners pitchers combine to allow the second-fewest home runs in baseball (10 total, 0.7 per game).

-- The Mariners will send Gonzales (1-0) out to make his third start of the season.
+- Kirby (0-1) gets the start for the Mariners, his third of the season.

-- The left-hander last appeared on Saturday against the Cleveland Guardians, when he threw 5 2/3 innings, allowing one earned run while giving up six hits.
+- His most recent time out was on Sunday against the Cleveland Guardians, when the right-hander went six innings, surrendering one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.